 When it comes to haunted locations, Canada doesn’t disappoint.
-From haunted castles to haunted battlefields, the Great White North is a fantastic place to be for the paranormal enthusiast.
-If you’re feeling particularly brave, then why not book a room in one of Canada’s most haunted hotels?
+From haunted castles to haunted battlefields, the Great White North is a fantastic place for the paranormal enthusiast.
+If you’re courageous, why not book a room in one of Canada’s most haunted hotels?

-Grab yourself a nice hot beverage and enjoy our 11 most haunted hotels in Canada!
+Grab a hot beverage and enjoy the twelve most haunted hotels in Canada!

-Only the third oldest hotel in all Victoria, the James Bay Inn, opened in 1911, just 3 years after the Empress (also on our list), and was designed by the architect, Charles Elwood Watkins.
+Only the third oldest hotel in all of Victoria, the James Bay Inn, opened in 1911, just three years after the Empress (also on our list), and was designed by the architect Charles Elwood Watkins.

 As well as Thomas, the ghost of a little girl has been seen, often standing next to guest’s beds, only for her to suddenly vanish after she’s been seen.